 This information explains how you can get enough exercise during and after your cancer treatment.
-This resource is for people who don’t currently exercise.
+This resource is for people who do not exercise at this time.

 Physical Activity and Exercise

 Physical activity is any movement of the body that uses energy.
-Some of your daily life activities such as doing active chores around the house, yard work, or walking the dog are examples of physical activity.
+Some of your daily life activities are examples of physical activity.
+This can be doing active chores around your home, doing yard work, or walking your dog.

 Exercise is a type of physical activity.
-When you exercise, you do body movements that are planned, structured, and repeated to improve or maintain your physical fitness level.
-Try to include the following activities to get the health benefits of exercise:
+When you exercise, you do body movements that are planned, controlled, and repeated (done over and over).
+This helps to improve or maintain your physical fitness level.
+Try to add these physical activities into your daily life.
+They will help you get many of the health benefits of exercise.

-- Activities that make you breathe harder, such as brisk walking, running, dancing, swimming, and playing basketball.
+Activities that make you breathe harder, such as:

 Benefits of Exercise